-Those offended by Bill Maher’s use of the n-word (-ga, not -ger) on HBO’s Real Time are this are missing his intention completely.
+Those offended by Bill Maher’s use of the n-word (-ga, not -ger) on HBO’s Real Time are missing his intention completely.
 Context matters.
 First, nothing in comedy is off-limits, as long as the punchline is effective.
-There’s Louis CK, who has publicly used the n-word (-ger) in many of his stand-up specials, along with making effective jokes […]Read More Bill Maher’s Slur was Intended to Mock Racism
+There’s Louis CK, who has publicly used the n-word (-ger) in many of his stand-up specials, along with making effective jokes about his […]Read More Bill Maher’s Slur was Intended to Mock Racism

 Sec.
 5 (b): “Upon the resumption of USRAP admissions, the Secretary of State, in consultation with the Secretary of Homeland Security, is further directed to make changes, to the extent permitted by law, to prioritize refugee claims made by individuals on the basis of religious-based persecution, provided that the religion of the individual is a […]Read More Trump’s Executive Order May Be Inherently Illegal, Unconstitutional

 In Cutie and the Boxer, Zachary Heinzerling gives the underappreciated and now elderly boxing painter Ushio Shinohara his long overdue adulation.
 While the film has many shots of Ushio’s work, it was much more than a documentary about art; it is one that shows how a couple, who have been married the past four decades, […]Read More “Cutie and the Boxer”

 The opening scene of Julian Schnabel’s 1996 Basquiat begins with a voice-over narration adapted from Rene Ricard’s essay “The Radiant Child”.
 Before this, intercut with the opening credits, the film opens with a young Basquit experiencing his first art gallery and being inspired by it, silently over a track of the Pogues’ classic “Fairytale in […]Read More “Basquiat”